-Refurbishing Grade II listed 1 Finsbury Avenue
+Refurbishing the Grade II listed 1 Finsbury Avenue

-Refurbishing a 1980s office building into a vibrant mixed used retail, leisure and flexible co-working space, whilst maintaining its Grade II listed façade.
+We refurbished a 1980s office building into a vibrant mixed used retail, leisure and flexible co-working space, whilst maintaining its Grade II listed façade.

-If the “raw is more” design ethos of this refurbishment at 1 Finsbury Avenue gave the Grade II listed building an alluring modern feel, it left nowhere to hide for the team.
+If the “raw is more” design ethos of this refurbishment at 1 Finsbury Avenue gave the Grade II listed building an alluring modern feel, it left nowhere to hide for the project team.

-The building’s symmetry was critical to the ‘raw is more’ design ethos.
+The building’s symmetry was critical to the design ethos.
 When looking up at the glazed central atrium, this symmetry showcases the exposed services across all seven floors.
 With its Grade II listed façade, the building provided opportunities to challenge the team’s technical expertise, as they delivered to an evolving set of client needs.

-Project Summary
+Project summary

 • Client: British Land